ggmonx/CMPE-255-Sentiment-Analysis/README.md

 # Project Information

--This project's goal is to perform sentiment analysis on a labeled dataset of Amazon reviews
+- This project's goal is to perform sentiment analysis on a labeled dataset of Amazon reviews

 - TODO: add scaling from helpfulness